Muddz/KindleHighlightsReader/README.md

 **Text and PDF**

-The Text and PDF formats makes all of your highlights easy and appeling to read from any device.
+The .txt and PDF formats makes all of your highlights easy and appeling to read from any device.

 ## Features